slaclab/beamtime-calibration-suite/docs/workflow.md

 * checkout `development` (or a earlier stable point of `development`)
 * use a pull request to merge `development`  into `main`
   * to do this follow the instructions in section **F)** of the doc page [Git Commands for Common Tasks](https://slaclab.github.io/beamtime-calibration-suite/commands/)
-  * `main` is safeguarded and will require a +1 from another developer
 * make a branch for work during this specific beamtime
 ```
 git checkout -b main beamtime_<month>_<day>_<year>